visualskyrim/visualskyrim.github.io/_posts/2017-01-26-build-kafka-with-kerberos.md

 ```

 Later in this post, you will need to transfer authentication files(keytabs) between servers.
-For that purpose, this post will use*scp*, thus*openssh-server* will be installed.
+For that purpose, this post will use *scp*, and *openssh-server* will be installed.

-If you are going to use other method to transfer files from ***server-kerberos***, feel free to skip this installation.
+If you are going to use other methods to transfer files from ***server-kerberos***, feel free to skip this installation.

 ```
 apt-get install openssh-server